 - 6 cloves garlic sliced

 - 2 tsp.
-Thai Spice mixture (I get mine at World Market.
-You can use a similar combination of spices~~the Thai spice includes sesame seeds, coriander, paprika, garlic, onion, cilantro, cinnamon, nutmeg.)
+Thai Spice mixture Thai spice includes sesame seeds, coriander, paprika, garlic, onion, cilantro, cinnamon, nutmeg.
+Order on Amazon

 - 2 tsp Greek Mediterranean seasoning (dry seasoning)